Run Initial SQL

 EXECUTE AS USER = [TableauServerUser] WITH NO REVERT;

-This example shows how, on a DataStax data source, you can use parameters to add detail to logging or to set up a session variable to keep track of the data:
+This example shows how, on a DataStax data source, you can use parameters to add detail to logging or to set up a session variable to track the data:

 SET TABLEAUVERSION [TableauVersion];